 Viewer API functions

 Once you have your model prepared, you’ll want to decide what others can do with it.
-The Sketchfab Viewer API offers a number of functions and we’re always working to offer more.
+The Sketchfab Viewer API offers a number of functions and we are always working to offer more.

-You’ll basically be assigning functions through the Sketchfab Viewer API to buttons you or your developer code.
-For example, most configurators are made so that clicking a button or swatch changes the color of a select material on the model, like the Zodiac example below:
+You’ll basically be assigning functions through the Sketchfab Viewer API to buttons you or your developer create with code.
+For example, configurators can be made so that clicking a button changes the color of a select material on the model, like the Zodiac example below:

 If you or your business is new to 3D or you're just looking to hire an external developer to build your configurator, Sketchfab can help.
-We offer free consultations and services for a fee.
+We offer consultations for free and configurator services for a fee.